Sudharsan252004/ATM/README.md

 # ATM
-This is our ATM Project with using simple core java concept.
+This is my ATM Project with using simple core java concept.